Applying to the College

 (c) Individual letter from non-science faculty (no more than one)

-(d) Additionally, up to two supplementary letters may be submitted by the applicant from physicians, researchers, mentors, etc.
+(d) Additionally, up to three supplementary letters may be submitted by the applicant from physicians, researchers, mentors, etc.

 AMCAS accepts Letters of Evaluation/Recommendation.
 This service enables the selected medical schools to receive all letters electronically via AMCAS, and enables authors to send letters to AMCAS, rather than to each school.